benjamin-heasly/gold-lab-nwb-conversions/pipelines/neuropixels-machine-setup/README.md

 Or is this happening implicitly as a result of the Ubuntu base image?

-# TODO: Get a License File for this Machine {#todo-get-a-license-file-for-this-machine}
+# TODO: Get a License File for this Machine

 The `license.lic` currently on the Desktop is for MAC address / host id `68f728f668a6`, which is my laptop.
 With Docker we can specify whatever MAC address we want when we run a container, so we can do silly stuff like this.